 Information technology system failures or interruptions or breaches of our network security may interrupt our operations, exposing us to increased operating costs and to litigation.

 We rely heavily on our computer systems and network infrastructure across our operations including, but not limited to, point-of-sale processing at our restaurants.
-As of the date of this annual report, we have not experienced any information security problems.
-However, despite our implementation of security measures and controls that provide reasonable assurance regarding our security posture, there remains the risk that our technology systems are vulnerable to damage, disability or failures due to physical theft, fire, power loss, telecommunications failure or other catastrophic events.
+We implement security measures and controls that we believe provide reasonable assurance regarding our security posture.
+However, there remains the risk that our technology systems are vulnerable to damage, disability or failures due to physical theft, fire, power loss, telecommunications failure or other catastrophic events.
 If those systems were to fail or otherwise be unavailable, and we were unable to recover in a timely way, we could experience an interruption in our operations.
-Moreover, security breaches involving our systems may occur in the future.
+Moreover, security breaches involving our systems may occur from time to time.
 These include internal and external security breaches, denial of service attacks, viruses, worms and other disruptive problems caused by hackers.
 Our information technology systems contain personal, financial and other information that is entrusted to us by our customers, our employees and other third parties, as well as financial, proprietary and other confidential information related to our business.
+For example, on September 20, 2019 a journalist gained access to sensitive employee and partner information in Brazil due to a misconfigured service system provided by one of Arcos’ service providers.
+Our IT team discovered and resolved the breach in a matter of hours in conjunction with the service provider and we engaged a well-known consultancy firm to help us perform an investigation of the breach and its ramifications.
+While our investigation determined that the impact of the breach was low, we cannot assure you that we will not experience similar security breaches in the future.
 Moreover, our increasing reliance on third party systems also present the risks faced by the third party’s business, including the operational, security and credit risks of those parties.
-An actual or alleged security breach could result in disruptions, shutdowns, theft or unauthorized disclosure of personal, financial, proprietary or other confidential information.
+An actual or alleged security breach of our or their systems could result in disruptions, shutdowns, theft or unauthorized disclosure of personal, financial, proprietary or other confidential information.
 The occurrence of any of these incidents could result in reputational damage, adverse publicity, loss of consumer confidence, reduced sales and profits, complications in executing our growth initiatives and criminal penalties or civil liabilities.

 Our insurance may not be sufficient to cover certain losses.

 We face the risk of loss or damage to our properties, machinery and inventories due to fire, theft and natural disasters such as earthquakes and floods.
 While our insurance policies cover some losses in respect of damage or loss of our properties, machinery and inventories, our insurance may not be sufficient to cover all such potential losses.
-In the event that such loss exceeds our insurance coverage or is not covered by our insurance policies, we will be liable for the excess in losses.
+For example, we suffered losses in connection with a truck drivers’ strike in Brazil in 2018, which disrupted our supply chain that were not covered by our insurance policies.
+We also do not expect our insurance to cover losses due to lower sales as a result of the COVID-19 pandemic.
+In the event that any losses exceed our insurance coverage or are not covered by our insurance policies, we will be liable for the excess.
 In addition, even if such losses are fully covered by our insurance policies, such fire, theft or natural disaster may cause disruptions or cessations in its operations and adversely affect our financial condition and results of operations.

 The food services industry is intensely competitive and we may not be able to continue to compete successfully.